-The Worker Adjustment and Retraining Notification Act (WARN) Frequently Asked Questions
+The Worker Adjustment and Retraining Notification Act Frequently Asked Questions

-Media inquiries should be directed to the EDD Communications Office at 916-654-9029, or by e-mail at EDDMediaInquiries@edd.ca.gov.
-For non-media inquiries or general questions about WARN, contact the California WARN Act Coordinator by e-mail at WARNNotice@edd.ca.gov.
+Media inquiries should be directed to the EDD Communications Office by phone at 916-654-9029 or by email.
+For non-media inquiries or general questions about the WARN Act, contact the California WARN Act Coordinator by email.
+For Public Records Act requests, please submit them through the EDD’s Ask EDD page by selecting the Public Records Request category.

-California labor market data is available on the EDD’s Labor Market Information Division (LMID) web page.
-The EDD’s LMID collects and publishes employment, unemployment statistics, and other labor market data for the state and counties of California.
+California labor market data are available on the EDD’s Labor Market Information Division (LMID) web page.
+The LMID collects and publishes employment, unemployment, and other labor market data for all counties of California.

-The WARN Report is updated on the 10th and 25th of each month.
-If these dates fall on a weekend or holiday, then the report is updated and published the following business day.
+The WARN Report is updated on the 10th and 25th of each month and published within three days thereafter, excluding holidays and weekends.

 California retention laws require the EDD to store records for up to five years.
-Currently, the Employment Development Department publishes all available WARN Reports under the Listing of Filed WARN Notices section of the EDD’s WARN web page.
+Currently, the EDD publishes all available WARN Reports under the Listing of Filed WARN Notices section of the EDD’s WARN Information for Employers web page.

 Source: 20 CFR 639.2, Page 351

 The enforcement of the WARN law and labor law violations should be directed to the California Department of Industrial Relations.
-The EDD only processes California WARN notices received and does not provide legal advice nor does it enforce labor law, including WARN law violations.
+The EDD only processes California WARN notices that it receives and does not provide legal advice nor does it enforce labor law, including WARN law violations.

 Source: California Labor Code, Section 1400